VictoriaMrkvch/book-store/README.md

 3. Create a .env file and set up environment variables (e.g., database connection string, JWT secret).
 4. Run Docker.
 5. Run the command `docker compose up`.
-6. For testing using Swagger, open your browser and enter the URL: `http://localhost:8082/api/swagger-ui/index.html#/`.
+6. For testing using Swagger, open your browser and enter the URL: `http://localhost:8088/api/swagger-ui/index.html#/`.
+Placeholder can be changes in properties.
 Then register a new user and test the app.
 7. For testing using Postman, open the Postman web or desktop client and enter the URL `http://localhost:8088/api/{endpoint}`.
+   Placeholder can be changes in properties.

 We welcome contributions from the community.
 If you'd like to contribute to the project, please fork the repository,